flaming-cl/flaming-cl.github.io/source/_posts/recursion-iteration-and-function-abstraction-md.md

 ### Iterative Process
 Iterative processes are repeatable and build upon previous results, allowing for interruptions, resumptions, and data recording for continuity.

 Since React version 16, iteration has been using to traverse the DOM tree through a conditional loop.
-This enables prioritized tasks to interrupt and later resume the diff process using stored data, while maintaining expandable and contractible approaches to check a Fiber tree for detecting changes.
+This enables prioritized tasks to interrupt and later resume the diff process using stored data.
+Also, it maintains expandable and contractible approaches to traverse a Fiber tree for detecting changes.
 ## Function Abstraction
 I think the most interesting part of this chapter is function abstraction.

-To explore the beauty of it, let's start with a simple and straightforward example, gradually improve it upon small initiatives.
+To explore the beauty of it, let's start with a simple example, and gradually improve it upon small initiatives.
 > Create a composite function that takes a number as input, and returns the cube of the number after adding 1.
 ```js
 const incAndCube = (x) => (x + 1) * (x + 1) * (x + 1);
 ```
-Here, it seems that repeatedly having `x + 1` is not good, so let's abstract it into a function.
+Here, repeatedly having `x + 1` does not sound good.
+So let's abstract it into a function.
 ```js
 const inc = (x) => x + 1;

 const incAndCube = (x) => inc(x) * inc(x) * inc(x);
 ```
 ### Higher-order Function
-Though our code looks a bit better, we are still repeating `inc` 3 times.
-Instead, let's pass `inc` as a parameter of `cube` to avoid repetitiveness.
+Right now, though our code looks a bit better, we are still repeating `inc` 3 times.
+To improve this, let's pass `inc` as a parameter of `cube` to avoid repetitiveness.
 This way, by using a higher-order function in this case, we can create a more flexible and maintainable solution.
 ```js
 const inc = (x) => x + 1;